chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * 23-Apr, Toft, Adlington, Dunham, Altrincham Troops held at readiness for unrest in Stockport
 * 16-May, Toft, Adlington, Dunham, Altrincham Troops not required and stood down
 * 23-May, annual training at Chester
-* 23-May, *The Grand Review March*, composed by Quatermaster Twiss, played for the first time
+* 23-May, *The Grand Review March*, composed by Quartermaster Twiss, played for the first time
 * 29-May, inspected by Maj Unitt, of the 3rd King's Own Light Dragoons

 ## 1855